areebahmed575/CreateItinerary-Langgraph/README.md

 # Create Itinerary Agent 🌍

-An intelligent travel planning agent that creates detailed itineraries with hotels, images, and activities for Pakistan destinations using AI and real-time data.
+An intelligent travel planning agent that creates detailed itineraries with hotels, images, and activities for Pakistan destinations using Agentic AI and real-time data.

 ## Features ✨